 This proposal is organized as follows: in Sec.
 2 we review the physics motivations for these measurements and the BCA sensitivity to GPDs in the kinematical domain of interest at CLAS12.
 The impact of positron measurements is addressed in Sec.
 3 in terms of the extraction of the physics information.
 In the remaining sections we discuss the experimental configuration of BCA measurements at CLAS12, the control of systematic effects attached to the comparison of electron and positron measurements, and the detailed beam time request.
-Further appendix is discussing the current plans for the upgrade of the Hall B Møller polarimeter.
+Further appendices are discussing the current plans for the upgrade of the Hall B Møller polarimeter and the implementation of positron beams at JLab.